1. IFCN Monthly Public Indicators

 The IFCN World Feed Price Indicator represents the world market price level for feed.
 It is based on the prices for soybean meal and corn, originating from their shares in a simplified compound feed ration.

 The milk:feed price ratio is defined as milk price divided by the price of purchased feed (IFCN Combined World Milk Price Indicator / IFCN World Feed Price Indicator).

 In a simplified form it shows how much feed (kg concentrates) a farmer can buy after selling one kg of milk.
 A milk:feed price ratio >1.5 is considered favourable, in this case high yield / high input systems can be used.
 In simple terms, the higher the ratio is, the more economical it is to use concentrates.

 In its annual analysis IFCN relies on the following key standardization to ensure comparability of the global data used:

-- Energy-corrected milk (EMC) adjustment: converting milk natural contents into energy corrected milk of 4.0% fat and 3.3% protein.
+- Energy-corrected milk (SCM) adjustment: converting milk natural contents into energy corrected milk of 4.0% fat and 3.3% protein.